-Research revealed a mystery around the words and whether they represented, as some believed, wise slogans from a Thai factory; or were actually a project by some Swiss conceptual artists.
+Research revealed a mystery around the words.
+Did they represent, as some believed, wise slogans from a Thai factory?
+Or were they actually a project by some Swiss conceptual artists?

 A reader, @mrRooBKK, has brought to my attention this photograph:

 He (or she) accompanied a link to the picture with this comment:

 I think it’s original.
 It’s definitely Thai, I think it’s unlikely that anyone would have translated the English one into Thai and then photographed it in a factory, and is named as Fischli/Weiss: How to Work Better, 1990, earlier than any other versions: archivelikeyou.com/en/node/24523

 What do you think?
 Thoughtful insights from a Thai factory?
 Or an art project?
 If the former, where did the list originate?
 Is it Buddhist, or what?
 Thoughts welcome.